Marianavivi/CULTURE-MD/README.md

 ## ⚠️ Disclaimer

-*ULTRA MD Bot is not affiliated with WhatsApp Inc. Misusing the bot could result in a temporary or permanent WhatsApp ban.
+*CULTURE MD Bot is not affiliated with WhatsApp Inc. Misusing the bot could result in a temporary or permanent WhatsApp ban.
 Globaltechinfo is not responsible for any bans or restrictions that may occur.*

 ---

-<p align="center">© Globaltechinfo 2024</p>
+<p align="center">© MARIANA 2024</p>